 - Allows customers flexibility to pick up the order when convenient

 By 2021, it will no longer be a question about whether retailers offer in-store omnichannel fulfillment models – but of how good their fulfillment experience is compared to competitors.

 Customer expectations – Customers want to pick up orders when it’s convenient for them – the order must be ready for pickup.
 They expect that once they get there, the store representative will reach them quickly.
 How close to the customer is the nearest pickup location?
 How long are your customers waiting to hear their order is ready?
 How long do they have to wait on line in store to pick it up?
 Keep in mind that customers are not willing to spend more than five minutes waiting for their order to come out.

 – Sending the customer to the right store (location/availability)

 – Alerting store employees when customers have arrived (you don’t want customers to have to call employees, as this makes the entire efficiency of the fulfillment model redundant)

-– Optimizing store operations: managing congestion, ensuring a fast turnaround for pickup customers while also make sure that delivery and walk-in customers are accommodated as well.
+– Optimizing store operations: managing congestion, ensuring a fast turnaround for pickup customers while also make sure that retail delivery and walk-in customers are accommodated as well.